Danny15278/manual-memory-pool-allocator/README.md

 PLEASE NOTE THAT THIS PROJECT IS STILL IN PROGRESS AND NOT FULLY COMPLETED WITH ALL INTENDED FEATURES.

-This is a simple project that creates a fixed-size memory pool allocator, written up in C++.
+This project creates a fixed-size memory pool allocator, written up in C++.

-It allocates a block of memory up initially and manages individual allocations manually using a free list, avoiding calls to 'new' or malloc.
+It allocates a block of memory up initially and manages individual allocations manually using a free list, avoiding calls to 'new' or 'malloc'.

 Features include:
 - Pre-allocation of memory block at construction.